 Lastly I want to discuss ‘Bias’ and ‘Calibration’.
 Bias is the accumulation of observations and thoughts which are typically pre-assembled and convenient to help assess a situation. - Without bias, we as humans would be extremely limited in our ability to do great things because we would have to carry the mental burden of constantly evaluating our entire human experience as we experience it in a reactionary fashion - and we simply are not capable of that.
 It’s a human limitation, and something we need to confront and be aware of.
 Calibration in this context can be thought of as the reconciliation of a series of biases between one another.
 An instrument such as a ruler carries a bias for it’s specific interpretation of distance, which can be calibrated between a set of rulers to create common understanding, and so too with humans we can compare and contrast our biases to come to common understandings as well.

-Bias is often talked about in the sense of ‘removing it’, but the reality is that we cannot remove bias, it’s part of our entire human experience, it’s part of how our biology functions.
+Bias is often talked about as something to avoid, or in the sense of ‘removing it’, but the reality is that we cannot remove bias, it’s part of our entire human experience, it’s part of how our biology functions.
 Even if we write software to ‘remove bias’ studies show we are just encoding our biases into the software we write. - Much of our biases can be harmless, or helpful even, so we can focus on more important, changing or new details.
 What is harmful in almost all cases however, are biases which go unchecked, and are not reviewed from time to time.

 The easiest way to make sure we check our biases, especially when it comes to managing people, is to confront our biases regularly.
 We can’t be in fear of them, but we need to check them, and make sure the biases we carry are helpful, honest, correct, and useful.
 If a bias is harmful, we should correct it, and similarly if it not useful, it should be cast aside.
 Perfectly reasonable and helpful biases can become unhelpful, and unreasonable over time as we learn more, and as things change.
-Bringing different people and perspectives often immediately helps check and enhance our biases to be better.
+Bringing different people and perspectives into a conversation about biases often immediately helps check and enhance our biases to be better.
 We should be willing to regularly assess our biases, and not focus simply on removing them.
 From a scientific standpoint, we want to ensure we utilize our capacity for neural plasticity to our advantage as much as possible.

 I stress this concept because the process above is meant to help create a regular cadence to explore our biases as people managers, in a supportive and safe space so we can make these adjustments, corrections, and learnings in a proactive fashion.
 Make sure there is time set aside for this discussion so it can foster alignment, understanding, learning and ultimately help us better manage our staff.